ObengKojo23/pizza-mania-sales-analysis/README.md

 The datasets for this project contain a year's worth of pizza sales orders from `Pizza Mania`.
 The extracted datasets came in four separate `CSV` formats, which are detailed in the table below:

-To access all four datasets for the project, [Click here](./Datasets) to download.

-All four original datasets were downloaded from [Maven Analytics](https://www.mavenanalytics.io/data-playground?dataStructure=Multiple%20tables&order=date_added%2Cdesc&page=4&pageSize=5).

 | Datasets        | Features            | Description                                                                                                                                                                       |
 |---------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | orders        | order_id         | Unique identifier for each order placed by a table                                                                                                                                |